A savior for single-inheritance languages? PHP traits explained!

 What is a trait?

 Traits were introduced in PHP 5.4.0 and are a mechanism for reusing code in single-inheritance languages.
+They

 Why traits were created

-PHP classes have a mechanism called inheritance
+PHP classes have a mechanism called inheritance.

 Inheritance eliminates the need to write the same code, but this inheritance is limited to one inheritance per class, and if you want to use several methods in various classes, the inheritance relationships can become complicated, making it a little difficult to handle